Tawa Medical

-The Tawa Medical Centre has been supporting the residents of Tawa with their health since 1965.
-Tawa Medical Centre has a wide range of services on-site including lab services and North City Physiotherapy.
+Tawa Medical Centre has been supporting the residents of Tawa with their health since 1965.
+Tawa Medical Centre has a wide range of services on-site including lab services and physiotherapy.
 Our friendly team is ready to assist you with all your healthcare needs.

 Opening Hours